substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/basic-setup.md

 kickstart https://github.com/sacha-l/kickstart-substrate
 ```

-This command will clone a copy of the most recent Node Template and ask you would like to call your node and pallet.
+This command will clone a copy of the most recent Node Template and ask how you would like to call your node and pallet.
 Type in:

 - `kitties` - as the name of our node
 - `mykitties` - as the name of your pallet